thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 If you want to manually install thin-edge.io or install another version, or upgrade the current version, please have a look here for more information.

-After a successful installation you can now use thin-edge.io via the CLI and use the tedge commands.
+After a successful installation, you can now use thin-edge.io via the CLI and use the tedge commands.

 ### Tedge CLI

 In the previous step, the CLI tool is installed, which is a very powerful

-The usage is via:
+The usage is as follows:
 ```
 tedge [OPTIONS] [SUBCOMMAND]
 ```